-The news isn't exactly new-in the 1950s Canadian physician/medical researcher Abram Hoffer treated people with schizophrenia using niacin (vitamin B3), while Linus Pauling coined the term 'orthomolecular'-the right molecules in the right amounts-in 1968 to describe his method of treatment (he promoted megadoses of Vitamin C).
+The news isn't exactly new-in the 1950s Canadian physician/medical researcher Abram Hoffer treated people with schizophrenia using niacin (vitamin B3), while Linus Pauling coined the term 'orthomolecular' -the right molecules in the right amounts-in 1968 to describe his method of treatment (he promoted megadoses of Vitamin C).
 And though some question orthomolecular medicine (maintaining health through nutritional supplementation), the science is clear that both our nutritional choices and our individual biochemistry impact our health.

-Despite the fact that food impacts mood, academic programs for psychotherapists, psychologists, psychoanalysts, and so forth, do not include courses in nutrition and mental health.
+Despite the fact that food impacts mood, academic programs for psychotherapists, psychologists, psychiatrists, psychoanalysts, and so forth, do not include courses in nutrition and mental health.
 Leslie Korn, PhD, MPH aims to change that one reader at a time, with her insightful and useful publication, Nutrition Essentials for Mental Health: A Complete Guide to the Food-Mood Connection (forward by James Lake, MD).

-Written for mental health clinicians, Nutrition Essentials for Mental Health offers foundational information about nutrition and nutrients and the body, along with principles and practices to integrate nutritional therapy with mental health treatment.
+Written for mental health clinicians,

+Nutrition Essentials for Mental Health offers foundational information about nutrition and nutrients and the body, along with principles and practices to integrate nutritional therapy with mental health treatment.

 To say this book is a complete guide is an understatement.
-Within 424 pages (including complete references, appendices and online links for more materials), Dr. Korn manages to offer every imaginable support one needs from peer-reviewed data validating her assertions to sample dialogues, case vignettes, goal setting procedures and essential outcomes.
-She's created recipes such as coconut milk mocha-her "favorite morning or afternoon guilt-free 'pick-me-up'", a chia and nut butter smoothie, a raspberry lime Rickey and an entire appendix (R) for cruciferous vegetable recipes to augment her recommendations and quite simply to offer a new and nutritional way to eat.

-Written for mental health clinicians, Nutrition Essentials for Mental Health offers foundational information about nutrition and nutrients and the body, along with principles and practices to integrate nutritional therapy with mental health treatment.
+Within 424 pages (including complete references, appendices and online links for more materials), Dr. Korn manages to offer every imaginable support one needs from peerreviewed data validating her assertions to sample dialogues, case vignettes, goal setting procedures and essential outcomes.
+She's created recipes such as coconut milk mocha-her "favorite morning or afternoon guilt-free 'pickme-up''', a chia and nut butter smoothie, a raspberry lime Rickey and an entire appendix (R) for cruciferous vegetable recipes to augment her Written for mental health clinicians, Nutrition Essentials for Mental Health offers foundational information about nutrition and nutrients and the body, along with principles and practices to integrate nutritional therapy with mental health treatment.